climech/grit/README.md

  └──[ ] Call Dad (4)
 ```

 So far it looks like an old-fashioned to-do list.
-We can mark tasks as completed using the `check` command.
+We can mark tasks as completed using the `check` command:

 ```
 $ grit check 2